 This Is What SMU’s Sorority Rush Looks Like.

-Yesterday afternoon, as many freshmen rushed to complete their last interterm finals — or to leave home and head for campus before dad noticed that extra bottle missing from his secret stash — hundreds of female Southern Methodist University students were rushing for something else: sisterhood.
+While most freshmen rush to complete their last interterm finals — or to leave home and head for campus before dad noticed that extra bottle missing from his secret stash — hundreds of female Southern Methodist University students rush for something else: sisterhood.

 With the hopes of one day becoming Greek, hundreds of girls strutted their designer-stuff into eight sorority houses, only to end up in one.